tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 dict_values([34, 36])
 ```

-In this particular examples, the keys are strings.
-You can use almost any
+In this particular example, the keys are strings.
+A dictionary key can be any
 *immutable* (non-changeable) type, such as strings or numbers.
 You *can't* use a
-*list* as key, since changing the list could cause the dictionary to lose track
+*list* as a key, since changing the list could cause the dictionary to lose
-of the position of the value (the position of value depends on its key).
+track of the position of its associated value (the position of value depends on
+its key).

 You access values in a dictionary by using its associated key.
 For example: